MrDave1999/dotenv.core/docs/articles/getting_started.md

     .AddEnvFile("./dotenv/files")
     .Load();
 ```
 In this case, the `.env` file is inside a directory, i.e. in `files`.
-The `Load` method will look for the file `dotenv/files/.env` in the current directory, if it does not find it, it will look for it in parent directories.
+The `Load` method will search for the file `dotenv/files/.env` in the current directory, if it does not find it, it will search for it in parent directories.

 This is useful when the .env file is located in a different directory than the current one.